 Patient care is my life and my community is the center of my world.
 I am a nurse who lives in a small town in Florida and many of our doctors are getting old and retiring.
 Immigrants move through our area, often in need of health care, with many not receiving it.
 I hope to be accepted to and complete your world-class program for the MSN Degree at XXXX University to that I can work as an Advanced Registered Nurse Practitioner in my community.
-Now 32, I think of myself as a “home girl” and I love my small town dearly.
+Now 32, I think of myself as a “homegirl” and I love my small town dearly.
 I also want to think of myself from now on as the Florence Nightingale of XXXX, Florida.
-I want to serve on the front lines, open my own community health clinic, go out and find those who are in need of medical attention, and find attention for them to the extent to which I am unable to provide it myself.
-I imagine doing this for at least another 4 decades, hopefully 5, maybe even 6 with the advances being made in our field.
+I want to serve on the front lines, open my community health clinic, go out and find those who need medical attention, and find attention for them to the extent to which I am unable to provide it myself.
+I imagine doing this for at least another 4 decades, hopefully, 5, maybe even 6 with the advances being made in our field.

-For years now, I have been daydreaming of starting my own walk-in clinic and I have invested and will continue to invest the best part of my energy brainstorming for creative ideas to help me with this central long term goal.
-I have two little boys, 1 and 4 years old; even when I am with them, I think about health care issues and the way that they effect XXXX, Florida in particular.
+For years now, I have been daydreaming of starting my walk-in clinic and I have invested and will continue to invest the best part of my energy brainstorming for creative ideas to help me with this central long term long-term goal.
+I have two little boys, 1 and 4 years old; even when I am with them, I think about health care issues and the way that they affect XXXX, Florida in particular.
 Most of the patients that I treat and imagine treating in the future are from the rural areas that surround our town.
 Thus, rural issues in nursing will be a special area for me in which I plan to go that extra mile.
 I know many of the health care workers in town and so hear stories about many of the rest.
 One older doctor is said to be retiring and I go a couple of blocks out of my way sometimes just to drive past his medical practice.
-But instead of his name I see “Name, ARNP” on the sign.
+But instead of his name, I see “Name, ARNP” on the sign.
 I want to practice medicine as a nurse with a kind of Little House on the Prairie theme and make home visits to sick people who are unable to get to my clinic.
-I want to practice family medicine in people’s homes as well as my clinic, especially as I firmly believe that seeing the home in which people live and seek to recover is of enormous benefit to the holistic practitioner assessing the priority needs of basic patient care.
+I want to practice family medicine in people’s homes as well as in my clinic, especially as I firmly believe that seeing the home in which people live and seek to recover is of enormous benefit to the holistic practitioner assessing the priority needs of basic patient care.
 Many people, especially older people and those confined to a bed or in a wheelchair seldom if ever leave their homes.
 These folks will be a very special part of my mission.